Covariant Onsager and Onsager-Machlup principles for active and inertial dynamics: Summary and discussion

 It is useful to distinguish this situation from other variable changes that also arise in Onsager-type variational formulations.
 As discussed in Sec.~II.B of Ref.~\cite{Doi19}, a parametrization of the form $\bfq=\bfq(\bm{\alpha})$ defines collective coordinates on a chosen trial manifold, where $\bm{\alpha}$ denotes the parameters.
 It should therefore be understood as an approximation scheme, rather than as a coordinate transformation of the entire reduced-state space.
 Likewise, introducing auxiliary velocities or fluxes in an extended space subject to kinematic constraints, as in Sec.~II.E of Ref.~\cite{Doi19}, merely changes the representation of the dissipation function and does not modify the underlying reduced-state manifold itself.
 By contrast, a non-bijective mapping between reduced-state variables represents a genuine change in the coarse graining~\cite{Lin23}.
 In that case, because hidden variables have been integrated out, the reduced entropy and the reduced free energy landscape are generally not connected simply by a Jacobian factor.

-In this sense, the present formulation complements Uneyama’s covariant formulation based on dissipation~\cite{Uneyama20}, Nakamura’s invariant free energy landscape~\cite{Nakamura24}, and Doi’s approaches based on trial coordinates and constrained fluxes~\cite{Doi19}.
+In this sense, the present formulation complements Uneyama's covariant formulation based on dissipation~\cite{Uneyama20}, Nakamura's invariant free energy landscape~\cite{Nakamura24}, and Doi's approaches based on trial coordinates and constrained fluxes~\cite{Doi19}.
 Its main advantage lies in clearly distinguishing between coordinate covariance, constrained representations, and genuine changes in the level of coarse graining.

-Since the Rayleighian framework is based on an optimization principle, various constraints can be incorporated naturally through Lagrange multipliers.
-For example, in describing protein diffusion on a biomembrane, where the protein is confined to a curved surface, the noise term in the Langevin equation must be projected onto the surface~\cite{Ohta,Ohta2020}.
-Within the Rayleighian framework, such a constraint can be imposed straightforwardly by introducing a Lagrange multiplier, which will be explored in future work.

 The present covariant variational formulation suggests several directions for future work.
 An important next step is to extend the framework to field variables and many-body systems, where geometric constraints, collective modes, and nontrivial dissipation may play essential roles~\cite{Nardini2017}.
 It would also be interesting to combine the present formulation with information-driven or feedback-controlled dynamics~\cite{Yasuda25,VanSaders26}, where activity, inertia, and information flow may be treated within a unified covariant framework.
-We expect that such developments will further broaden the applicability of the OP and OMP to active soft matter, stochastic thermodynamics, and other non-equilibrium systems with complex geometrical structure.
+These extensions would further clarify the role of covariance in variational formulations of non-equilibrium dynamics.